SAP-samples/teched2023-XP263/exercises/MicrosoftAzure/ex3.4/README.md

 Once the credentials are obtained, users will be able to connect to SAP generative AI hub by updating destination credentials from their SAP BTP cockpit as performd in [Exercise 5: Update Destination Credentials in BTP Sub-Account](../ex3.5/README.md).

 In the CAP application, the following part from `src/api/srv/mta.yaml` is where the credentials are housed.
-On updating them, users will be able to interact with the LLM, in this case GPT-3.5 Turbo.
+On updating them through BTP cockpit, users will be able to interact with the LLM (in this case, gpt-3.5-turbo) in the mobile app.

 ```yaml
 .